 3. Loading Historical Data

 Retrieve historical stock data for the period you’re interested in.
 This data will be the foundation for training your model.
-We can easily extract the historical data of stocks using EODHD’s historical market data API endpoint via the eodhd package.
+We can easily extract the historical data of stocks using EODHD’s historical Intraday data API endpoint via the eodhd package.

 def get_historical_data(ticker, start_date, end_date):